Qwertyblob/tp/docs/UserGuide.md

 * `redo` only executes if an `undo` command has been executed before.
 * Chaining redos executes redo on the next most recent `undo` command.
 * On successful execution, a success message stating what the redone action was will be shown to the user.
+An error message will show if there are no actions to redo.
   * e.g. Redoing an undone `add` command: <br>
     "Redo successful! <br>
     (Redo: New person added: Name: John Doe; Role: Student; ID: S0000006; Phone: 98765431; Email: johnd@example.com; Address: 123, Clementi Rd, 123465; Tags: )"